-The shelter at the back of a house in Richborne Terrace, Vauxhall is still in good condition, including the frames of the bunk beds on which families tried to sleep during air raids.
-This shelter has survived neary 80 years partly because the owner of the house was a builder and he set the corrugated iron roofs in a substantial concrete base.
+The shelter at the back of a house in Richborne Terrace, near the Oval Cricket Ground in Central London, is still in good condition, including the frames of the bunk beds on which families tried to sleep during air raids.
+This shelter has survived nearly 80 years partly because the owner of the house - Mr H L Sutton - was a builder and decorator who decided to set the corrugated iron roofs in a substantial concrete base.

 Here are some photos: